-Year Ended March 3 2014 2013 2012 Balance as of beginning of the fiscal year \$ 4,823 \$5,957 \$ 293 Foreign currency translation related to prior year tax positions (32) 7 Decreases related to prior year tax positions (208) (499) Decreases related to prior year tax positions due to settlements or lapse in applicable statute of limitations (4,311) (947) Increases related to prior year tax positions 138 312 5,657 Balance at end of the fiscal year \$ 410 \$4,823 \$5,957
+Year Ended March 31, 2015 2014 2013 Balance as of beginning of the fiscal year \$410 \$ 4,823 \$5,957 Foreign currency translation related to prior year tax positions (3) (32) Decreases related to prior year tax positions (208) (499) Decreases related to prior year tax positions due to settlements or lapse in applicable statute of limitations (94) (4,311) (947) Increases related to prior year tax positions 233 138 312 Balance at end of the fiscal year \$546 \$ 410 \$4,823

 The Company continues to classify accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-During the fiscal years ended March 31, 2014 and 2013, the Company expensed accrued interest and penalties of \$62 and \$145 respectively through income tax expense consistent with its prior positions, to reflect interest and penalties on certain unrecognized tax benefits as part of income tax.
-The total accrued interest and penalties, including foreign currency translation relating to certain foreign and domestic tax matters at March 31, 2014 and 2013, were \$324 and \$341, respectively.
-During the fiscal year ended March 31, 2014, the Company's unrecognized tax benefits decreased by \$4,413.
-The decrease in the unrecognized tax benefits during the fiscal year ended March 31, 2014 was primarily related to a tax accounting method change requiring a reclassification to deferred tax liabilities.
-The net movement in unrecognized tax benefits for the fiscal year ended March 31, 2014 was as follows: \$4,311 reclassification to deferred tax liability, \$32 increase to OCI for foreign currency impact and \$70 benefit to the statement of income.
+During the fiscal years ended March 31, 2015 and 2014, the Company expensed accrued interest and penalties of \$55 and \$62, respectively, through income tax expense consistent with its prior positions, to reflect interest and penalties on certain unrecognized tax benefits as part of income tax.
+The total accrued interest and penalties, including foreign currency translation relating to certain foreign and domestic tax matters at March 31, 2015 and 2014, were \$360 and \$324, respectively.
+During the fiscal year ended March 31, 2015, the Company's unrecognized tax benefits increased by \$136.
+The increase in the unrecognized tax benefits during the fiscal year ended March 31, 2015 was primarily related to a certain tax exposures related to tax returns where the statute of limitations has not yet expired.
+The net movement in unrecognized tax benefits for the fiscal year ended March 31, 2015 was as follows: \$183 recorded in the income tax expense, offset by \$44 of cash payments for settlement of prior uncertain tax positions and \$3 to other comprehensive income ("OCI") for foreign currency impact.

 The Company has been under income tax examination in India.
-The Indian taxing authorities issued an assessment order with respect to their examination of the tax returns for the fiscal years ended March 31, 2004 to March 31, 2008 of the Company's Indian subsidiary, Virtusa (India) Private Ltd, now merged with and into Virtusa Consulting Services Private Limited (collectively referred to as "Virtusa India").
-At issue were several matters, the most significant of which was the redetermination of the arm's-length profit which should be recorded by Virtusa India on the intercompany transactions with its affiliates.
+The Indian taxing authorities issued an assessment order with respect to their examination of the various tax returns for the fiscal years ended March 31, 2005 to March 31, 2012 of the Company's Indian subsidiary, Virtusa (India) Private Ltd, now merged with and into Virtusa Consulting Services Private Limited (collectively referred to as "Virtusa India").
+At issue were several matters, the most significant of which was the redetermination of the arm'slength profit which should be recorded by Virtusa India on the intercompany transactions with its affiliates.
 During the fiscal year ended March 31, 2011, the Company entered into a competent authority settlement and settled the uncertain tax position for the fiscal years ended March 31, 2004 and 2005.
 However, the redetermination of arm's-length profit on transactions with respect to the Company's subsidiaries and Virtusa UK Limited has not been resolved and remains under appeal for the fiscal year ended March 31, 2005.
-The Company is currently appealing assessments for fiscal years ended March 31, 2006 through 2009.
+The Company is currently appealing assessments for fiscal years ended March 31, 2005 through 2012.